 - EEA nationals insured by another European state.

-- Those exempt from charges – including refugees, asylum seekers, legal residents for at least 12 months, workers employed by a UK organisation and self-employed persons.
+- Those exempt from charges – including refugees, asylum seekers, legal residents for at least 12 months, workers employed by a UK organization and self-employed persons.

-If you don’t fall within these categories, you might be asked to pay for your care but you legally can’t be refused maternity care in the UK if you are unable to pay in advance.
+If you don’t fall within these categories, you might be asked to pay for your care while having a baby in the UK but you legally can’t be refused maternity care within the country if you are unable to pay in advance.
 The NHS, however, may pursue the debt after if charges apply.
 NHS care, however, is typically free if you’re working and paying national insurance contributions in the UK, or if your husband is working in the UK.

-Alternate options to NHS hospitals are available, including home births or giving birth in a private UK hospital, which can be an expensive option but you will typically have access to better facilities.
+Alternative options to NHS hospitals are available, including home births or having a baby in a private UK hospital, which can be an expensive option but you will typically have access to better facilities.
 You can explore private healthcare options from a number of different private UK health insurance companies, otherwise you will have to bear the costs yourself.

-If you want to go private or aren’t entitled to receive free NHS treatment in the UK, you will need private health insurance to cover the costs.
-There are a number of large expat-friendly health insurance companies which provide maternity coverage in the UK, including:
+If you want to go private or aren’t entitled to receive free NHS treatment in the UK, you will need private health insurance to cover the costs when having a baby in the UK.
+There are a number of large expat-friendly health insurance companies which provide maternity coverage in the UK.
+These include:

 Once your pregnancy is confirmed, you should immediately make an appointment with your doctor or midwife to organise prenatal care and start getting the appropriate healthcare for you and your baby.
-You will also have two ultrasound scans around week 12 and 20 to assess your progress in whichever hospital, midwifery unit or birthing centre you have chosen.
+You will also have two ultrasound scans around week 12 and 20 to assess your progress in whichever hospital, midwifery unit or birthing center you have chosen.
 Several antenatal checks and tests are also undertaken, such as screening for Down syndrome.
 In total, you may have up to 10 appointments during the nine months of pregnancy.
-The NHS also recommends expectant mothers to have the flu and whooping cough vaccines administered during pregnancy.

-Various classes, most often organised by the National Child Birth Trust, are held in local communities to help expectant parents prepare for what lies ahead.
+Having a baby in the UK or anywhere else requires a fair amount of preparation.
+Various classes, most often organized by the National Child Birth Trust, are held in local communities to help expectant parents prepare for what lies ahead.
 They may include learning how to handle a newborn baby or preparing for the birth itself.
 You can use the NHS website to find UK maternity services near you or visit Which? for more help.

 Your doctor or midwife will make sure you get a clear picture of your pregnancy in the UK, nutrition and available classes, so feel free to ask all the questions you have.
 Your details will be entered in your record and will be updated by the midwife at each additional appointment.
 It is important to keep this record safe as it will be needed on the day of your delivery.

-When signs of labour begin, you should head to your chosen hospital, birthing centre or community unit, or advise the midwife if you have decided to have a home birth, all of which are available in the UK.
+When signs of labor begin, you should head to your chosen hospital, birthing center or community unit, or advise the midwife if you have decided to have a home birth, all of which are available in the UK.

 There is a wide variety of pain relief options for giving birth in the UK, some of which are commonly offered in other European countries.
 They include hydrotherapy, intramuscular painkiller injections, gas and air (Entonox), Transcutaneous Electrical Nerve Stimulation (TENS) and epidural anesthesia.
 Some hospitals also allow alternative pain relief methods but you would have to enquire beforehand and organise them yourself.

 While a small selection of mothers may be released as early as six hours after giving birth in the UK, it is more common to spend a night or two in the postnatal ward.
+Mothers who have chosen private insurance are usually able to have a room of their own, with their husband or companion of choice in attendance.
 Once your midwife or doctor is happy that both you and your newborn baby are well enough to go home, you will be discharged.

 If it’s your first baby, it can be a bit overwhelming.
 The midwives are there to help and make sure you have all the information you need to peacefully go home with your newborn.

-If you have chosen to give birth in a UK hospital, you and your baby will remain in the maternity ward until the medical staff gives the all clear to return home, which can be as early as six hours after the birth if there are no complications.
+If you have chosen to have your baby in a UK hospital, you and your baby will remain in the maternity ward until the medical staff gives the all clear to return home, which can be as early as six hours after the birth if there are no complications.
 It may be that a newborn child is kept in longer than the mother, particularly where premature births are concerned.

 A health visitor, who is a qualified nurse with extra training, will be assigned to you around 10 days after your baby is born.
 They will pay regular visits during the early years of your baby’s childhood.
 They will present a health check book, which parents can use to chart the progress of their child and keep track of the vaccinations and tests undertaken.